Copyright (C) 2025 - 2026 The Software Heritage developers

 Raises:

-ParseError: invalid jsonld
+ParseError: the notification is invalid

 NotAuthenticated: missing request.user